alexpeterhall/quotes/quotes.md

 "Everything that hurts us, everything that is some way negative in a given situation, whether you will become wise or become wounded is your choice." - Sadhguru
 "How does it help, to make troubles heavier by bemoaning them?" - Seneca "If only you can go through difficult times with inner grace, you will see that every situation we face is an opportunity to enhance our lives." - Sadhguru
-Create small victories anywhere you can to keep moral up.
+"Create small victories anywhere you can to keep moral up."
-You're in control of how you respond to the ups and downs of life.
-You're in control of how you talk to yourself.
+"You're in control of how you respond to the ups and downs of life.
+You're in control of how you talk to yourself."
 "When you're up to your nose in shit, keep your mouth shut." - Jack Beauregard in My Name is Nobody (1973), played by Henry Fonda
 "How do you choose to suffer?"
 "Pain is inevitable.
 Suffering is optional."